Running staleness comes from far too many miles and not enough recovery.

 Matt dropped 100 minutes off his marathon time, from 4.06 to 3.09.

-It can happen that fast, if your willing to make the necessary steps.
 I went to the 2007 California International Marathon a 2.40.02 marathoner and left with a 2.19.35.
 Keep your expectations in check and trust in your training.

 Form a Strategy